Mint-It/mintit/docs/MintitNFTCollection.md

 ### `getPrice() → uint256` (external)

-Allows to change the max supply during the config stage
+Allows to change the price of the NFT during the config stage